Sammisam8888/sammisam8888.github.io/README.md

 # sammisam8888.github.io
-The posrtfolio of Samuel Priyatam
+The portfolio of Samuel Priyatam